jaeddan-gamilla/imdb-scraper/README.md

 As you can see above, I've provided what page the URL link directs me to if I chose the Superman movie in the Superhero genre.

 # Testing
+Upon a look through my `imdb_scraper.py` code, you will see there are three times where `exit(2)` occurs.
+Once when a number is given out